stroke-input/stroke-input-android/README.md

-# stroke-input-android

-An attempt at making an Android custom keyboard for the Stroke Input Method (筆畫輸入法) in Chinese.

-I do not expect this to be completed any time soon.

-Utilises the "yawnoc" stroke data set that I am currently compiling in [stroke-input-data].
+# Stroke Input Method (Chinese keyboard) for Android

+A minimalist keyboard for Chinese-language enthusiasts who want to use the stroke input method (筆畫輸入法).

 ## License